 - Resistance to Shock: When you go fishing and the fish bites the bait, it will exert a lot of force on the line.
 This is especially true if you are fishing in strong currents.
 When that happens, the line can snap if it cannot withstand this force.
 Hence, if you are looking for a line that is strong and can resist the shock it experiences, you should select a line with a higher line test rating.

 - The Kind of Fish You Want to Catch: When you go fishing, you will have an aim to catch a specific species.
 Hence, make sure that the line test rating is higher than the weight of the species that you want to catch.
 Also, if the species is aggressive and you know that it will fight when you are reeling it in, it is advisable to select a line that is has a much higher line test.

 When you are selecting a fishing line and want to ensure that it is strong, choose a line that has at least a 50% higher line test rating compared to the average weight of the fish you want to catch.
 For instance, if the fish you want to catch is 20lb, your fishing line should have a line test rating of at least 30lb.
 When you do this, you can rest assured knowing that the line strength will be high enough to overcome the factors that have an adverse effect on the line strength.

 At the same time, you need to be careful that you do not end up with a line that is too strong.
 Why?
 The answer is simpler than you think.
-Should this line get snagged and you are unable to free it, you will have to cut it.
-That means you will waste the line that you cut off and it is a loss for you.
+Should this line get snagged and you cannot free it, you will have to cut it.
+That means you will waste the line that you cut off, which is a loss for you.

-Hopefully, now you know what is the strongest fishing line.
+Hopefully, now you know what the strongest fishing line is.
 Do not let labels fool you.
 Rather, select a fishing line based on your fishing technique and the fish species you want to catch.
 That way, you will always have the strongest line.